AyoSal/apim-operator/README.md

 # Apigee Apim Operator

-This sample demonstrates how to use the Apigee APIM (Api Management) Operator to perform API management tasks such as defining API products and operations using a GKE cluster.
+This sample demonstrates how to use the Apigee  APIM Operator to perform API management tasks such as defining API products and operations using a GKE cluster.

 The Apigee APIM Operator is designed to support cloud-native developers by providing a command-line interface that integrates with familiar Kubernetes tools like kubectl.
 The operator works by using various APIM resources to keep your Google Kubernetes Engine cluster synchronized with the Apigee runtime.